YuwangziLuo/TreasureHunt/README.md

 # TreasureHunt

 This is a tiny command-line C program searching for reachable treasures in a maze described in a **.txt** map.

+## Announcement

++ This repository is currently archived.

 ## Features

 + Tiny and simple
 + Using DFS algorithm
 + For exercise

 ## Platform

 Windows 10(64 bit)

 ## Instructions

 ### 1. Create a Map File

 In the directory of the program, create a new file: **Map.txt**.
 Then fill in with legal characters:
 | Legal Char | Meaning |